 - In recent weeks, state legislatures have introduced bills seeking to expand coverage under business interruption policies in response to the novel coronavirus (COVID-19) outbreak. - We will provide daily updates documenting any relevant new bills and the current procedural posture of existing legislation.
-Today's actions include: - The District of Columbia formally introduced its COVID-19 omnibus, which included business interruption provisions.
-The business interruption provisions, however, were struck from the legislation during the City Council meeting on May 5, 2020. - Most states that have introduced legislation on this subject follow this general framework: - Require business interruption due to the threat posed by COVID-19 to be construed as a "covered peril" under policy; - Require indemnification of the insured for any loss of business/business interruption during a COVID-19-related state of emergency; and - Define the policies to which the expansion applies (e.g., policies covering insureds who have less than 100 employees, policies in place during a certain time period, etc.).
+Today's actions include: - The Pennsylvania House amended its bill to create a COVID-19 Disaster Emergency Business Interruption Grant Program to instead establish a Business Interruption Insurance Assistance Program and remove all reference to COVID-19 within the bill text. - Most states that have introduced legislation on this subject follow this general framework: - Require business interruption due to the threat posed by COVID-19 to be construed as a "covered peril" under policy; - Require indemnification of the insured for any loss of business/business interruption during a COVID-19-related state of emergency; and - Define the policies to which the expansion applies (e.g., policies covering insureds who have less than 100 employees, policies in place during a certain time period, etc.).